Makhaira rossica

 Makhaira rossica is an extinct genus and species of a marine reptile belonging to the family Pliosauridae.
 It lived during the early Cretaceous period (Hauterivian epoch, about 130 million years ago), and its fossils have been found in Russia.

 Description

 Although fragmentary, the fossils of this animal have enough to differentiate it from other similar plesiosaurs.
 Makhaira must have measured about 5 m long, and like its other relatives, must have had a compact body with four large paddle-like limbs.
 The skull was elongated, particularly in the rostral area, with several sharp teeth.
-The characteristics of these teeth are unique, they are triangular in cross view and had carinae or grooves with denticles at the edges, which possessed a height greater than its width.
+The characteristics of these teeth are unique.
+They are triangular in cross view and have carinae or grooves with denticles at the edges, which possess a height greater than its width.
 Denticles varied in length along the ridge and formed a kind of undulation in the edge of the tooth.
-The first tooth protruded from the premaxilla, while the mandibular symphysis (the part of the jaw in which both rami meet) was very long and had more than ten tooth sockets on each side.
+The first tooth protruded from the premaxilla, while the mandibular symphysis (the part of the jaw where both rami meet) was very long and had more than ten tooth sockets on each side.
 The face was long and straight, devoid of any lateral expansion.